deiger/AirCon/README.md

 As discussed [here](../../issues/1), the program doesn't seem to fit the AEH-W4A1 module, which relies on entirely different protocol (implemented by the apps [Hi-Smart Life](https://play.google.com/store/apps/details?id=com.qd.android.livehome), [AirConnect](https://play.google.com/store/apps/details?id=com.oem.android.airconnect), [Smart Cool](https://play.google.com/store/apps/details?id=com.oem.android.livehome), [AC WIFI](https://play.google.com/store/apps/details?id=com.oem.android.ecold) and [טורנדו WiFi](https://play.google.com/store/apps/details?id=com.oem.android.tornadowifi)).
 Please let me know if you have a different experience, or tried it with other modules.

-The module is installed in ACs and humidifiers that are either manufactured or only branded by many other companies.
+The module is installed in A/Cs and humidifiers that are either manufactured or only branded by many other companies.
 These include Beko, Westinghouse, Winia, Tornado, York and more.

 **This program is not affiliated with Ayla Networks, HiSense, any of it's subsidiaries, or any of its resellers.**